Climdyn/qgs/documentation/source/files/user_guide.rst

     f, Df = create_tendencies(model_parameters)

 The function :meth:`f` hence produced can be used to generate the model's trajectories.
 See the section :ref:`files/user_guide:4.
-Using qgs (once configured)` for the possible usage.
+Using qgs (once configured)` for the possible usages.

 2.5 Saving your model
 ^^^^^^^^^^^^^^^^^^^^^^^